 The workshop will take place 2-3rd June 2022 in Helsinki, Finland, coordinated by Dr Eljas Oksanen (University of Helsinki, Finland) and Prof Suzie Thomas (University of Antwerp, Belgium).

 This event will take place at Hall 230, AURORA, Siltavuorenpenger 10, 00170 Helsinki, Finland.

-Registration will open in January 2022.
+Registration is open.
 It is possible to register to attend free of charge on either or both days.
 The event is also live streamed online.
 Queries can be sent to event's email address public.finds at helsinki.fi.